-We are digitalizing our entire network and thereby shifting more traffic to Strong Rail.
-But how do you digitalize a whole rail network?
-We are laying the foundations by modernizing and digitalizing the infrastructure.
-We will be putting in place the next generation of control-command and signaling systems: by rolling out the European Train Control System (ETCS) nationwide, installing digital signaling technology and using an integrated command and control system.
+A digital rail network has many different components.
+We are putting in place the next generation of control-command and signaling systems: by rolling out the European Train Control System (ETCS) nationwide, installing digital signaling technology and using an integrated command and control system.
+This will allow rapid modernization and digitalization of the existing signaling, interlocking and railroad crossing technologies on the lines concerned.
 These technologies will enable us, for example, to use digital remote diagnostics to remedy disruptions more efficiently and reduce our servicing of the infrastructure.
 As a result, our trains will be more punctual and reliable.

 The full potential of the digital rail system will be unleashed with the second stage of Digital Rail.
 In the future, trains will be able to run fully automatically and at shorter intervals and be controlled intelligently by automated systems in real time.
 Smart sensors will enable them to recognize their surroundings and their position.
 Rail lines will be more efficient, increasing the capacity of the existing network by up to 35%.
-That means more travelers and freight traffic by rail.
-All of this will help us save emissions and thus protect the environment.
+This means more travelers and more freight traffic on the railways and less traffic on the roads.
+All of this will help us save emissions and protect the environment.

-In Annaberg-Buchholz in the state of Saxony the switches and signals on a regional line have been controlled digitally since 2018.
-The second digital signaling facility went into operation for long distance traffic in Rostock-Warnemünde since October 2019.
+The first digital signaling systems are already up and running.
+In Annaberg-Buchholz in Saxony, the switches and signals on one regional line have been controlled digitally since 2018.
+Digital signaling systems are also in operation for long-distance traffic, for example in Rostock-Warnemünde.

-These are the first two of 280 digital signaling systems intended to control rail transport across Germany's over 33,000-kilometer network.
-These high-tech signaling facilities are gradually replacing around 2,500 signaling systems of different types from previous decades.
+These are just the first of many digital signaling installations set to control trains on Germany's 33,000-kilometer rail network in the future.
+They will gradually replace the more 2,500 signaling systems of different types dating from previous decades.